grongor/console-tools/readme.md

 pull-rebase-push - prp
 ----------------------

-**Recommended alias:** git config --global git.prp "!/path/to/git-pull-rebase-push.sh "
+**Recommended alias:** git config --global alias.prp '!"/path/to/git-pull-rebase-push.sh" '
 For usage information use **git prp -h**

 This script will basically perform a **pull** on the master branch (only fast-forward, no merge commits will be